haroldtamo/Odoo-Pos-Inheritance-Template/README.md

 - Make your POS improvements;
 - Install your module;

-Read More About Scaffold Command
+Read More About the Scaffold Command
 --------------------------------

 [English](https://www.odoo.com/documentation/8.0/reference/cmdline.html)